DBE IN LOUISIANA

 BARA BRITH

-This recipe comes courtesy of the webmaster's Mother - Thanks, Mom!
-It is also known as Welsh Fruit Bread or Speckled Bread.
-Traditionalists tell you to store Bara Brith for at least two days in a tin so that it matures moist and rich.
+This is also known as Welsh Fruit Bread or Speckled Bread.
+Traditionalists tell you to store bara brith for at least two days in a tin so that it matures moist and rich.
 I couldn't wait that long when I made it.
 It was delicious fresh.
-Traditionalists also say you should never butter Bara Brith, but most people agree that it tastes better buttered.
-The best part about this recipe is that it's so easy.
+Traditionalists also say you should never butter bara brith, but most people agree that it tastes better buttered.
+The best part about this recipe is that it is so easy.

 4 oz currants (a generous 3/4 cup)